In this guide, we will discuss the safest dishes to use when it comes to mealtime.

-Well, plates and dishes are usually made from one of the following: melamine (plastic), ceramic, glass, porcelain (porcelain or china), or bone china.
+Most plates and dishes are made from melamine (plastic), ceramic, glass, porcelain (porcelain or china), or bone china.

 These kinds of dishes are fine for decoration, but not for eating.